mz0121coder/100-days-of-code/README.md

 ### Day 77: May 26th, 2023.

 **Today's Progress:** - Used typescript with react in the friday hackathon.
-My group & I fetched data from the open weather API and used type assertions for checking various data in our program.
+Completed the MVP and had time for styling.
+Worked well as a group and learned important typescript features and assertions.

-**Thoughts:** - Enjoyed the hackathon & will be using the weekend to relax and also review a few different topics.
+**Thoughts:** - Enjoyed the hackathon & will be using the weekend to relax and also review the following:
+- React
+- CSS
+- Codewars / Algo expert
+- Authentication
+- UI libraries.

 Link to work: [TypeScript hackathon](https://github.com/mz0121coder/typescript-hackathon)